veltman/gifs/README.md

 #### Pros

 * Can use pretty much anything that works in a browser
-* Can use declarative syntax for your animations (i.e. less math)
+* Can use declarative syntax for your animations (i.e. a lot less math)
 * Detailed control over size, start/end, and framerate

 #### Cons